 1. Requirements for the Japanese Language Minor in Asian Studies

 The minor in Japanese Language consists of five courses, four of which must be in Japanese language.
 Students who have a background in the language must take four classes in Japanese from the point where they are placed in the placement exam.
-The fifth class can be either an advanced Japanese language class or a class on Japanese literature or film.
-This includes first-year seminars.
+The fifth course may be an advanced Japanese language class, or it may be a class that situates the study of language within a discipline (e.g., literature, film, history, art history, religion, government, and other approved areas), including a first-year seminar.
+The roster of qualified classes may change, so students should consult with their advisers.

 Up to two full Bowdoin credits from an approved off-campus study program may count for the minor.